Saint Lucia is still a buyer's market, despite its beauty and increasing buzz

-In The Landings, in Rodney Bay on St Lucia’s northwest, two-bedroom apartment prices now start at US$700,000.
-The Landings was St. Lucia’s first residential private yacht harbour.
-It opened in December 2007.
+- In The Landings, in Rodney Bay on St Lucia's northwest, two-bedroom condominiums are priced at US$550,000.
+St Lucia's first residential private yacht harbour, The Landings opened in December 2007.
 About 70% of buyers are British.

-In addition, in January 1, 2016, St. Lucia started to accept applicants to its Citizenship by Investment program, joining Dominica, Grenada, Antigua & Barbuda, and St. Kitts & Nevis, as a Caribbean country offering citizenship to foreign investors.
+In addition, in January 1, 2016, St. Lucia started to accept applicants to its Citizenship by Investment program, joining Dominica, Grenada, Antigua & Barbuda, and St. Kitts & Nevis.
+The program was expanded in January 2017 when the 500-applicants cap per year was removed; and in May 2019, a dependent was allowed to make an application for citizenship within five years after the grant of citizenship by investment to a main applicant.

 Rental incomes in St. Lucia - poor rental yields, at 3.57%